clnvz/project-CV.py/readme.txt

 Hello!
-This is where I compile all the programs I made while self-learning Python!
+This is where I compile all the programs I have done making as I self-learn Python!

 Just a few notes for this repository: